Alessio-S/SSBU-Obj-Detection-And-Advantage-Calculator/README.md

 ```

 ## Contents
-`my_model/pipeline.config` - intializes the parameters for training the model with TF 2
+`my_model/pipeline.config` - Intializes the parameters for training the model with TF 2

 `my_model/saved_model/saved_model.pb` - The exported model after it has been trained on the images set